-If you live within our practice boundary, please download our registration forms & return in person to our Reception team.
-Please note you will not automatically be registered on the day therefore please do not expect to be seen immediately.
-We aim to register new patients within 7 working days, therefore please call us to confirm your details are on our system.
+If you live within our practice boundary, please download our registration forms & return to our Reception team.
+Please note you may not automatically be registered on the day therefore please do not expect to be seen immediately.
+We aim to register new patients within 7 working days, please wait for us to confirm your details are on our system.
 Within this timeframe you will be expected to contact your current Surgery for medication / appointment requests.

-All new patients can book a 10 minute 'new patient check' with our Nurse once you are registered as our patient.
+All new patients can book a 'new patient check' with our Nurse once you are registered.
 Please ensure you speak to our reception team if you need to see a Doctor to discuss more in depth issues as our receptionist will book the appointment to allow enough time for the Doctor to ascertain your clinical needs.

 Click here to download the GMS1 Registration Form